DOT Eye Chart

 - The Department of Transportation (DOT) has established guidelines for vision screenings that must be passed to safely operate a motor vehicle.

-- A standard eye chart is used in the DOT’s vision screening test, which requires individuals to have 20/40 or better visual acuity in both eyes.
-Also, visit the link to know more information.
+- A standard eye chart is used in the DOT’s 20/20 vision screening acuity test, which requires individuals to have 20/40 or better visual acuity testing in both eyes.
+Also, visit the link to learn more information.

 - To pass, an individual must be able to read at least 5 out of 6 lines on the eye chart from 20 feet away with both eyes open.